-- Other than the three potentially in-common courses described in item 2. above, previous disciplinary course work may or may not count toward the new major, at the discretion of the student’s advisor and the registrar.
-For example, if the student has been gone more than five years, the advisor and registrar may decide that the best interests of the student would be served by starting the new major partly or wholly afresh.
-If the student has been gone fewer than five years, the advisor and registrar may decide that some or all previous course work could be applied to satisfy requirements of the new major.
+- Other than the three potentially in-common courses described in item 2. above, previous disciplinary course work may or may not count toward the new major, at the discretion of the student’s advisor, appropriate program coordinator, and the registrar.
+For example, if the student has been gone more than five years, the advisor, program coordinator, and registrar may decide that the best interests of the student would be served by starting the new major partly or wholly afresh.
+If the student has been gone fewer than five years, the advisor, program coordinator, and registrar may decide that some or all previous course work could be applied to satisfy requirements of the new major.
 The same decision-making process will be used to decide whether or not previous course work can be used to satisfy course prerequisites relative to the new major.

 - Certain specific academic and co-curricular degree and graduation requirements for the new major are waived if those same components were satisfied at the time of the student’s first degree conferral, including:

 - Any candidate for a second major under this policy has already satisfied the University’s general education requirement (the Core program for TU students and the relevant distribution requirement for ADP students) and no additional general education courses are required.